fenago/apache-cassandra/lab_5.md

-This chapter was rather jam-packed.
+This lab was rather jam-packed.
 We designed a simple stock screening application that collects stock quote data from Yahoo!
 Finance, which uses Cassandra as its repository.
 The system environment of the application was also introduced with brief setup instructions.
 Then we